techequitytraining/gcp-project-blueprints/archive/platform_capabilities_report.md

     *   **Details:** The system is designed to fetch Terraform modules from a Git repository and supports private repositories via a GitHub token.

 *   **The credit cost can be defined as a configuration for each module**
+    *   **Status:** Implemented.
+    *   **Details:** A fixed deployment cost can be assigned to each module.
+The user's credit balance is debited when the module successfully deploys.

+*   **The credit cost are deducted based on GCP resource consumption**
-    *   **Status:** Implemented differently.
+    *   **Status:** Implemented.
-    *   **Details:** Instead of a fixed cost per module, the platform calculates costs based on the actual resources deployed and their usage, which is a more accurate and flexible approach.
+    *   **Details:** The platform calculates costs based on the actual resources deployed and their usage, and these costs are debited from the user's credit balance.

-*   **The author can include a description that is redered on the module tooltip**
+*   **The module author can include a description that is redered on the module tooltip**
     *   **Status:** Implemented.
     *   **Details:** Module metadata, including descriptions, is fetched from the Git repository and displayed in the UI.